Georgia Pathways to Coverage

 • Not be eligible for any other category of Medicaid.

-• Not be incarcerated.
+• Not be incarcerated in a public institution.

 To find out more about eligibility, visit Georgia Department of Community Health website.